wenleicao/wenleicao.github.io/_posts/2017-10-14-How-to-let-SSIS-wait.md

 <img src="/images/blog12/delay_loading_setting.PNG" >

-Now you can do a test.  let you say you are 2:08PM now (14:08), you can change variable part set @delaydatetime = convert(datetime, @date + ' 22:00:00', 101)
+Now you can do a test.
+Let us say you are at 2:08PM now (14:08), you can change variable part set @delaydatetime = convert(datetime, @date + ' 22:00:00', 101)
 to
 set @delaydatetime = convert(datetime, @date + ' 14:00:00', 101)